Plumbing Backflow Prevention: Riverside, CA

 Riverside homeowners choose us for backflow prevention because we're genuinely local to Riverside County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in California's Mediterranean climate region.
 Looking for a backflow prevention company in Riverside, CA?
 That's exactly what we are — local, licensed, and accountable to Riverside County.

 Our backflow prevention carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the backflow prevention we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote backflow prevention on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate backflow prevention quote is written and good for 30 days.

-Areas we serve for backflow prevention
+Everywhere we run backflow prevention

 We provide backflow prevention throughout Riverside, CA and the surrounding Riverside County area.
 Serving Wood Streets, Canyon Crest, La Sierra and surrounding neighborhoods.